Estimating invasive rodent abundance using removal data and hierarchical models: Simulation study

 \section{Simulation study}

 I conducted a simulation study to evaluate the model's performance by examining parameter bias under varying numbers of sampling sites and sampling occasions.
 I simulated removal data over 1, 5, 10 and 50 sites using a Poisson distribution with expected number of animals \(\lambda\) between 10 and 100 (20 values) for the ecological process.
 I simulated the observation process with a capture probability \(p\) varying between 0.3 and 0.9 (20 values) across 3, 5 and 10 occasions per site.
 In total, I considered 4800 scenarios.
-I fitted the multinomial N-mixture model to the simulated data within the frequentist framework using function \texttt{multinomPois()} in the \texttt{R} package \texttt{unmarked} (\citeproc{ref-Kellner_2023}{Kellner et al. 2023}), and I repeated this procedure 500 times.
-Eventually, I calculated the relative bias for each parameter.
+I fitted the multinomial N-mixture model to the simulated data within the frequentist framework using function \texttt{multinomPois()} in the \texttt{R} package \texttt{unmarked} (\citeproc{ref-Kellner_2023}{Kellner et al. 2023}), and I repeated this procedure 100 times.
+Eventually, I calculated the relative bias, root mean square error (RMSE), and coverage of the 95\% confidence interval for each parameter.